History of Jason Crow in Timeline

 In 2012, Jason Crow supported President Barack Obama's repeal of Don't ask, don't tell at the Democratic National Convention.

-2014: End of Service on the Colorado Board of Veterans Affairs
+2014: End of service on Colorado Board of Veterans Affairs

-In 2014, Jason Crow's service on the Colorado Board of Veterans Affairs concluded.
+In 2014, Jason Crow's service on the Colorado Board of Veterans Affairs came to an end.

 In 2015, Jason Crow received the University of Denver's Ammi Hyde Award for Recent Graduate Achievement.